 BROWN – Canggu

 ORANGE – Kuta Beach

 PINK – Sanur Beach

 YELLOW – Denpasar

-This was where we stayed.
+We stayed at Casa Kayu Aya in Seminyak on our last trip to Bali.
 Seminyak is one of the most popular areas on the island with plenty of hotels, restaurants, boutiques, and bars.
 It’s listed as an upscale area but there are plenty of mid-range hotels too.

 As you’d expect with such a popular area, Seminyak can get crowded.
 Traffic can get pretty bad here as well, especially during peak seasons.
 Seminyak is where you’ll find some of the island’s best restaurants which is why we chose to stay here.

 Casa Kayu Aya is a lovely boutique hotel just off the main road and a short walk to the beach.
 It’s got a pool and a nice roofdeck where they serve breakfast.
 We enjoyed our stay at Casa Kayu Aya and would happily book there again.
 You can reserve a room there on Booking.com or Agoda.

 If you’d like to stay in Seminyak but don’t think this is the right place for you, then check out these links for alternate listings: Booking.com | Agoda.
 Here are some of the top-rated hotels in Seminyak: